+Looking for some discount cycling gear?
 Like most sports and hobbies, biking can get expensive.
 When you’re constantly in need of new chamois, gloves, socks, and just one more tool for your home bike tool kit, it can all add up fast.

-From Patagonia’s Worn Wear collection to Darn Tough’s Socks lifetime guarantee, these places will save you money and maybe even do some good for the planet.
+From Patagonia’s Worn Wear collection to Darn Tough’s Sock’s lifetime guarantee, these places will save you money and maybe even do some good for the planet!

-Where to buy New Discounted Cycling gear
+Where to buy NEW Discount Cycling gear

-2. Steep & Cheap
+1. Steep & Cheap

-Steep & Cheap is the outlet store for online retail giant Backcountry.com and they typically have tons of great discounted cycling gear to choose from including apparel, accessories, shoes, helmets, hydration packs, and more.
+Steep & Cheap is the outlet store for online retail giant Backcountry.com and they typically have tons of great discount cycling gear to choose from including apparel, accessories, shoes, helmets, hydration packs, and more.

 I love to browse Steep & Cheap in the off-season since many retailers are trying to get rid of old inventory and you can find some really great scores.